Modern, creative, future-oriented

 – Income generation.

 Each community member has received at least three chickens and has thus been able to participate in the production.
-Within six months, the original chicken coop could/needed to be tripled in size and the original 20 chickens have become 80.
-100 chicks are now raised and about 1000 eggs are hatched.
+Within half a year, the original henhouse could/needed to be tripled and the original 20 chickens have become 80.
+Chicks are sold to members for egg production at an affordable price.

 The initial doubts of some community members have subsided thanks to the evident success.